azdavis/millet/docs/manual.md

 This is a manual for how to use Millet.

-If a feature of Millet is not documented here, please file an issue.

 See also the [blog post](https://azdavis.net/posts/millet/) for an overview.

 ## A note about VS Code